JMitander/0xBuilder/README.md

 - **requirements.txt**: Lists the Python dependencies required for the project.

-### Additional Notes

-- Ensure that any missing directories or files (such as `Logs/` if needed) are added to maintain consistency and functionality.

-- Update the `README.md` and other documentation files to reflect any changes in the project structure or functionality.

 ## Prerequisites

 Before running 0xBuilder, ensure you have the following: